 You’re ready.
 You’ve booked your venue, you’ve created an amazing registration website and you’re all set on your catering.
 You’re good to go, right?

 Not so fast.
 Long before your in-person event starts, you also need to think about your engagement and gamification strategy for your audience.
 Do you have a system in place to prompt attendees to network, attend sessions, and ask questions?
-Do you have a plan to encourage attendees to talk about your event on social media, or approach your beloved vendors?
-If you don’t, you’re missing out on an opportunity to truly engage your audience.
+Do you have a plan to encourage attendees to talk about your event on social media, or approach your carefully-wooed vendors?
+What about sponsors?
+If you don’t, you’re missing out on an opportunity to truly engage your audience and provide value to everyone at your event.

 Gamification is a powerful tool that uses the natural reward circuit of our brains to direct and maintain our attention on a specific task.
 Gamifying your in-person event is not only a great way to get your attendees to pay attention, but it’s also a super fun way to network, learn, and build a healthy pipeline of leads.
 Read on to find out how.